top of page

 10 Internships for High School Students in Chicago

-In this article, we highlight 10 internships available for high school students in Chicago!
+In this article, we highlight 10 internships for high school students in Chicago!
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 Location: Remote!
 You can work from anywhere in the world.